sksamad3/smart-contract-scanner/readme.md

-Absolutely! ✅ Here’s a **highly detailed, professional README** with icons and **minute step-by-step instructions**, so even a non-technical person can follow it without confusion.

----

 # 🛡️ Smart Contract Scanner

 A **full-stack smart contract scanner** that allows users to upload Solidity (`.sol`) files and scan for vulnerabilities.